HandCept: A Visual-Inertial Fusion Framework for Accurate Proprioception in Dexterous Hands: HandCept Framework Overview

-Visual-inertial perception has been extensively applied in the field of locomotion, where the primary objective is the localization of a single mobile system \cite{teixeira2018vi, chen2023stereo}.
-More complex applications can be found in VR-based hand tracking systems \cite{guedri2021finger,li2023visual}, which emphasize generalizability and visual interactive properties.
-However, such general-purpose designs often fall short in meeting the demands of robotic manipulation tasks, which require high precision, robustness, long-term reliability, and maintainability.
-Consequently, these systems cannot be directly transferred to robotic settings that demand task-level accuracy and consistent performance.

-\section{Handcept Framework Overview}
+\section{HandCept Framework Overview}

-HandCept is a proprioception framework designed to estimate joint angles—that is, the configuration space—of dexterous robotic hands.
-In recent years, a wide variety of dexterous hand designs have emerged, incorporating diverse actuation topologies such as roller joints, prismatic joints, compliant joints, soft joints, functional joints, and transformable joints.
-Despite this diversity, HandCept is primarily tailored for dexterous hands with revolute joint chain topologies, which are not only the most prevalent in modern robotic designs but also closely resemble the actuation structures observed in biological systems.
-Notably, revolute joint chains can integrate compliant, universal, or transformable joints, as their joint angles can still be inferred from the 3D poses of associated rigid links.
+HandCept is a proprioception framework designed to estimate joint angles of dexterous robotic hands.
 HandCept adopts a model-based approach to proprioception, as illustrated in Fig.~\ref{fig:framework}.
 The system leverages two sensory modalities—inertial and visual—that together contribute to estimating the pose of each rigid link within the dexterous hand.
 The inertial component, derived from multiple 9-axis IMUs, captures the 3D orientation (rotation) of each link.
 The visual component, provided by a wrist-mounted RGB-D camera, estimates the full 6D pose (rotation and translation) of the links.
 The design and implementation details of the 9-axis IMUs are elaborated in a subsequent section.

 The visual estimation component is based on FFB6D, an instance-level object pose estimation algorithm that produces segmentation masks, keypoints, and 6D poses for all objects within an input image.
 Given the lack of accessible ground-truth data for many dexterous hands, we developed a dedicated Blender-based simulation pipeline to generate high-quality synthetic training data, enabling zero-shot sim-to-real transfer for the FFB6D model.
 The initial 6D pose estimates from FFB6D are further refined using kinematic constraints derived from the known topology of the hand, thereby improving the accuracy of the visual estimates.
 These refined visual estimates are then used to calibrate the inertial measurements, aligning both modalities to a unified reference frame.
 Finally, the visual and inertial data are fused using an Extended Kalman Filter (EKF), resulting in robust, drift-free, and accurate 3D pose estimates for each link.
 These fused 3D poses are used to compute the joint angles of the dexterous hand, thus enabling accurate proprioception.